Khaya Zondo

-Khaya Zondo (born 7 March 1990) is a South African cricketer.
+Khayelihle Piyele Zondo (born 7 March 1990) is a South African cricketer.
 He made his international debut for the South Africa cricket team in February 2018.
 In April 2022, he made his Test match debut for South Africa as a COVID-19 substitute.

 Domestic career

 He was included in the KZN Inland squad for the 2015 Africa T20 Cup.
 In February 2017, he became the captain of the Dolphins cricket team, after Morné van Wyk stood down.
 He was also the part of the South African team that won the 2012 Hong Kong Cricket Sixes title.

 He is the current captain of the South Africa A cricket team.
-In August 2017, he was named in Pretoria Mavericks' squad for the first season of the T20 Global League.
+In August 2017, he was named in Pretoria Mavericks squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In October 2018, he was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 He was the leading run-scorer for the team in the tournament, with 216 runs in ten matches.

 In December 2018, he scored his tenth century in first-class cricket, batting for Dolphins against Lions in the 2018–19 CSA 4-Day Franchise Series.
 In September 2019, he was named in the squad for the Durban Heat team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in KwaZulu-Natal's squad, ahead of the 2021–22 cricket season in South Africa.

 In October 2021, in the opening round of matches in the 2021–22 CSA 4-Day Series, Zondo scored his maiden double century in first-class cricket, with 203 not out against Western Province.